computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

     --password=YOUR_INSTANCE_ROOT_PASSWORD # Don't use this password!
 ```

-You can also do this using the console UI by following these steps:
+Or, you can also do this using the console UI by following these steps:

 1. Open the left side hamburger menu and select "SQL".
 2. Click "Create Instance".